 Where a Complainant requests that personally identifying information not be shared with the Respondent, that no investigation into a particular incident be conducted and/or that no disciplinary action taken, the College will balance that request against the College’s obligation to provide a safe, non-discriminatory learning, living and working environment for all community members, including the Complainant.
 This request may occur at any point after the report is made.

-The Title IX Coordinator or Deputy Coordinator will evaluate the Complainant’s request.
+The Title IX coordinator or deputy Title IX coordinator will evaluate the Complainant’s request.
 When considering whether to honor a Complainant’s request that no personally identifying information be shared with the Respondent or that no Investigation or disciplinary action be pursued, the College will consider the totality of circumstances, including:

 - The impact of moving forward on the Complainant’s well-being;